iGEM-HUST-China/HUST-China-2025/wiki/human-practices.md

 "
 %}

 {% include dropdown.html
    title="Confirming the Unsustainability of Animal-Derived Squalene" content="
-   **Who we contacted:** Fisherman Uncle Sun from Weihai, Shandong; Oceana reports; Policies from China's Ministry of Agriculture and Rural Affairs.
+   **Who we contacted:** Fisherman Uncle Sun from Weihai, Shandong; Oceana reports; Policies from China's Ministry of Agriculture and Rural Affairs<br>
-   **Why:** To understand from the source and specific locations whether large-scale commercial shark fishing for squalene exists in China's coastal areas, assessing the industrial reality and ecological ethics of animal-derived squalene.
+   **Why:** To understand from the source and specific locations whether large-scale commercial shark fishing for squalene exists in China's coastal areas, assessing the industrial reality and ecological ethics of animal-derived squalene.<br>
    **What we learned:** Uncle Sun clearly stated that there is currently no large-scale shark fishing industry specifically targeting sharks in China's coastal waters; the sharks caught are mostly "bycatch" during deep-sea operations.
 Oceana has repeatedly exposed the threat posed by the cosmetic industry's use of shark squalene to shark populations.
-The Ministry of Agriculture and Rural Affairs introduced policies explicitly stating "no new construction or renovation of fishing vessels primarily targeting sharks."
+The Ministry of Agriculture and Rural Affairs introduced policies explicitly stating "no new construction or renovation of fishing vessels primarily targeting sharks."<br>
    **How we adapted our project:** This interview convinced us that animal-derived squalene is not only an ecological and ethical issue globally but also an unsustainable path in China due to policy restrictions.
-This **strengthened our project's fundamental stance of seeking alternatives** and anchored our project's value firmly in ecological protection and sustainable development."
+This **strengthened our project's fundamental stance of seeking alternatives** and anchored our project's value firmly in ecological protection and sustainable development."<br>
 %}

 {% include dropdown.html
    title="Clarifying the Industry's Thirst for Sustainable Raw Materials and High Standards" content="
-   **Who we contacted:** Engineer Jin Feng from Proya Cosmetics Company, Wuhan Bairka Biomedical Co., Ltd., Hubei Hongfuda Biotechnology Co., Ltd., Wuhan Canuos Company, Hubei Weideli Chemical Reagent Co., Ltd., Canuos Technology.
+   **Who we contacted:** Engineer Jin Feng from Proya Cosmetics Company, Wuhan Bairka Biomedical Co., Ltd., Hubei Hongfuda Biotechnology Co., Ltd., Wuhan Canuos Company, Hubei Weideli Chemical Reagent Co., Ltd., Canuos Technology.<br>
    **Why:** To understand the specific demands and entry standards of the **end market** for squalene and squalane raw materials.
    **What we learned:** The market has extreme requirements for safety and stability, and supply shortage is a real industry pain point.
    **How we adapted our project:** We decided to target **squalene** as the final product and planned a **full set of third-party safety testing** procedures."